BootOOD: Self-Supervised Out-of-Distribution Detection via Synthetic Sample Exposure under Neural Collapse: Related Work

 \subsection{Neural Collapse and Feature Norm for OOD Detection}

-Neural Collapse has emerged as a unifying perspective on the geometry of deep classifiers at convergence~\cite{Papyan2020NC}.
+Neural Collapse (NC) has emerged as a unifying perspective on the geometry of deep classifiers in the terminal phase of training~\cite{Papyan2020NC,Vignesh2023NCreview}.
+It characterizes a coupled set of phenomena where within-class features collapse to class means, centered class means approach a simplex equiangular tight frame (simplex ETF), last-layer weights align with these means up to scaling (self-duality), and the resulting classifier behaves similarly to a nearest-class-center rule in feature space.
+An important consequence of this geometry is the strong \emph{consistency of feature norms} across classes, yielding near-spherical and class-balanced ID clusters~\cite{Vignesh2023NCreview}.

 Beyond explaining training dynamics, NC has motivated OOD and open-set recognition methods that exploit the structure of collapsed features and classifier weights.
 NECO~\cite{Ammar2024NECO}, feature separation approaches~\cite{Wu2025SepLoss}, and NC-inspired detectors~\cite{Liu24NC,Haas23LinkingL2NC} enforce geometric constraints on synthetic or real OOD samples, often by encouraging them to lie in subspaces orthogonal to ID class means or by manipulating feature norms.
 Park et al.~\cite{Park23FeatureNorm} further analyze the role of feature norms for OOD detection and show that norm statistics carry useful information about distributional shifts.

+Complementary to NC-inspired geometry, between-class interpolation techniques such as Between-Class learning~\cite{tokozume2018between} and mixup~\cite{zhang2018mixup} synthesize samples that lie between ID classes.
+Such interpolations are known to populate low-density, decision-boundary-adjacent regions in representation space and can serve as structured surrogates for ambiguous or hard examples.

-These methods highlight that neural-collapse–induced structure can serve as a powerful inductive bias for OOD detection, yet many existing approaches still couple OOD constraints directly to the classifier and rely on strong angular-separation assumptions between ID and OOD samples \cite{Ammar2024NECO,Wu2025SepLoss}.
+These lines of work highlight that neural-collapse--induced structure can serve as a powerful inductive bias for OOD detection, yet many existing approaches still couple OOD constraints directly to the classifier and rely on strong angular-separation assumptions between ID and OOD samples~\cite{Ammar2024NECO,Wu2025SepLoss}.

-BootOOD differs in two key aspects.
+\paragraph{Our differences.} BootOOD differs in two key aspects.
 First, it leverages the consistent norms of NC to formulate a relaxed, purely radial separation between ID and OOD, rather than enforcing strict orthogonality.
 Second, it delegates OOD modeling to an auxiliary radius-based head that consumes both ID and bootstrapped pseudo-OOD features, which reduces interference with the classifier responsible for ID accuracy.
 As we show in our experiments, this design is particularly effective for semantically similar OOD benchmarks on CIFAR-10, CIFAR-100, and ImageNet-200.